DVD Review:

 Reviewed by Molly Remer, MSW, ICCE

-The author of the book Birthwork is also a filmmaker whose recent project is the film The Big Stretch, which she co-created with another mother.
+The Big Stretch, which she co-created with another mother.
 The particularly special thing about this film is that it is all about women sharing their own experiences and feelings--unlike many current birth movies there are no "experts" present in the film (other than the true experts--women themselves!), the focus is on the families preparing for birth or reflecting on their past birth experiences.
 The many topics addressed are insightful.

 The film's emphasis is on, "Women in different stages of pregnancy and preparing for a natural birth reflect on how they and 'stretched' in everyway - emotionally, physically and spiritually" and I enjoyed this "stretch" theme that ran throughout.